mmu-webdesign/Level4-web-term-1/CSS/css01/07-big-concepts.md

 The stylesheet hierarchy determines which style wins.

-- Any User agent styles are applied first
+- Any User agent (browser) styles are applied first
 - External styles are next
 - Embedded styles follow
 - Inline styles have the final say and override all others